AOSSIE-Org/Perspective/README.md

 - Navigate to the API Keys section and generate a new API key.
 - Copy the key for further setup.

-_Get HuggingFace Access Token:_
+_Get OPENAI Access Token:_

-- Go to HuggingFace website and create new access token.
+- Go to OPENAI website and create new access token.
 - copy that token

 _Setup environment variables:_